mackthompson16/Social-Platform/README.md

 # To-do list:
-1. Create pages for friends, generate schedule, and set preferences.
+1. Fix Schedule Logic with minimal frontend
-2. Implement reset password email functionality.
+2. Implement Preferences and Email Reset/Changes
-3. Build header and footer for tabs & copyright.
-4. Add Maps API interaction and schedule generator.
+3. Add social Features to view profiles and Schedules
-5. Set up the instance and find a domain name.
+4. Set up the instance and find a domain name.